On this page

 - talk to your doctor.

-They may be able to help you with strategies you can try at home to support your mokopuna and let you know if more support is needed.
+They may be able to help you with strategies you can try at home to support your child and let you know if more support is needed.
 They can also help with any next steps you might need to take.

-Talk to our learning support team
+Talk to our learning support team#

-Contact your nearest office.
+For more information, contact your nearest office.

-What happens after a request for support?
+What happens after a request for support#

-Who will be involved?
+Who will be involved#

 Our specialists work in collaborative teams.
 Any specialists who work with you and your child's early learning service will be able to access a wide range of resources and expertise.
 Our specialists include: